Hiking in Morzine

 If you are coming to Morzine for the summer the mountains here are really very special, and one of the main activities is hiking and walking.
 With the huge Portes du Soleil area at your feet you can pop on your hiking boots and head out on various routes and trails, each one providing beautiful mountain views.
 Well maintained marked trails and signposting will guide you on your way.
-For information on individual trails see our hiking and walking routes.

 With spectacular views, beautiful scenery and walking routes for all abilities in the Portes du Soleil area, there is something for everyone to enjoy.
 Summer passes will provide you with access to the lifts meaning you can explore more of the high altitude terrain and wonderful views without the slog.

 When heading off on a hike or walk it is always best to get as much information about the route as possible, head to the tourist office in town and check the weather forecast to make sure you are being as safe as possible.

 For emergency services number head to our emergency services page and make a note of the numbers before embarking on your walk or hike in Morzine.

 With around 800km of signposted routes and trails in the Portes du Soleil region, you can pick and choose the one most suited to you.
 There are gentle walking trails for those of you who would like an easy stroll or have children in tow, and then there are the longer more strenuous hiking routes for the active walker.
 If you are thinking of heading out higher into the Alps or tackling something a little more challenging then it is always advisable to chat to the mountain guides in town who will be able to give you more advice or even take you on a trail.

 We have compiled a list of hiking routes, ranging from very gentle village strolls, to walks where you can enjoy the more challenging mountain hiking trails.
 The paths are normally very well signposted and well maintained so you can set off on a number of trails feeling safe.